 the misrule of Mohammed Ali "left at an humble distance all the oppression that had ever been practised under the iron government of Hyder."-(Mysoor, ii., 103.)
 Swartz corroborates this statement by his remarks on the regularity and dispatch with which the government of Mysoor was conducted.
-"Hyder's economical rule is to repair all damages without losing an instant, whereby all is kept in good condition, and with little expense.
-The Europeans in the Carnatic leave everything to go to ruin."-(Idem, p.
+"Hyder's economical rule is to repair all damages fine, but pocketed the money himself, declaring that this appropriation was, by restraining oppression, nearly as good for the people, and a great deal better for the sovereign.
+Nevertheless, Wilks states that without losing an instant, whereby all is kept in good condition, and with little expense.
+The Euro-peans in the Carnatic leave everything to go to ruin."-(Idem, p.
 572.)

-346 CAPTURE AND RESTORATION OF TANJORE-1772 AND 1776.
+CAPTURE AND RESTORATION OF TANJORE-1772 AND 1776.
+346

-When Englishmen of a certain rank "could make open and undisguised offers of their services to become directors of the E.I.Cy.,"\ and even stoop to occupy seats in the British parliament purchased with his funds, avowedly for the promotion of his interests, little cause for surprise remains that Anglo-Indian functionaries, placed for the time beyond the reach of that public opinion which with so many men stands in the stead of conscience, should, by degrees, lose all sense of shame, and scarcely take ordinary pains to conceal their venality.
+When Englishmen of a certain rank "could | make open and undisguised offers of their services to become directors of the E.I.Cy.," and even stoop to occupy seats in the British parliament purchased with his funds, avowedly for the promotion of his interests, little cause for surprise remains that Anglo-Indian functionaries, placed for the time beyond the reach of that public opinion which with so many men stands in the stead of conscience, should, by degrees, lose all sense of shame, and scarcely take ordinary pains to conceal their venality.
 Even had they been more on their guard, the conduct of Mohammed Ali could scarcely have failed to provoke recriminations calculated to expose the whole nefarious system.
 His love of money, though it fell far short of his thirst for power, was still excessive: he never willingly parted with gold, but accumulated large hoards, giving bonds to his real and pretended creditors, until they themselves became alarmed at the enormous amount of private debts with which the revenues of Arcot were saddled.
-Meanwhile, the legitimate expenditure of government was narrowed within the smallest possible limits; the troops, as usual, were in arrears of pay, and the promises made to the E. I. Cy. remained unfulfilled.
+Meanwhile, the legitimate expenditure of government was narrowed within the smallest possible limits; the troops, as usual, were in arrears of pay, and the promises made to the E. I. Cv. remained unfulfilled.
 The booty obtained by the seizure of the Marawars had only served to whet the appetite of Mohammed Ali and the party of whom he was at once the tempter and the dupe.
 There was a neighbouring state better worth attacking-that of Tanjore, a Mahratta principality against which the nabob of Arcot had no shadow of claim, except that of having, by dint of superior strength, exacted from thence an occasional subsidy.
-Its late ruler, Pertap Sing, had, it is said, more than once purchased the mediation of the leading English officials by borrowing from them large sums of money at exorbitant interest: but his son and successor, Tuljajee, forsaking this shrewd policy, applied to the Dutch at Negapatam, and the Danes at Tranquebar, for the means wherewith to pay a heavy sum which he had been compelled to guarantee to the Arcot authorities as the price of peace, so late as 1771.
+Its late ruler, Pertap Sing, had, it is said, more than once purchased the mediation of the leading English officials by borrowing from them large sums of money at exorbitant interest : but his son and successor, Tuljajee, forsaking this shrewd policy, applied to the Dutch at Negapatam, and the Danes at Tranquebar, for the means wherewith to pay a heavy sum which he had been compelled to guarantee to the Arcot authorities as the price of peace, so late as 1771.

-\ Vide Wilks' Mysoor, ii., 213; and Burke's admirable speech on the Carnatic debts, in which he affirmed that the nabob of Arcot had returned eight members to one British parliament.
+Vide Wilks' Mysoor, ii., 213; and Burke's admirable speech on the Carnatic debts, in which he affirmed that the nabob of Arcot had returned eight members to one British parliament.

-Lord Pigot went out as a writer to Madras in 1736; was promoted to the government in 1754 went home, in 1763, with an immense fortune; and successively obtained the rank of a baronet and of
+Lord Pigot went out as a writer to Madras in 1736; was promoted to the government in 1754 went home, in 1763, with an immense fortune; and went home, in 1763, with an immense fortune ; and bar, but they arrived too late for the purpose de-successively obtained the rank of a baronet and of signed.
+The Danes had no great reason to rejoice